 - Keep your pets away for 24 hours.
 Most of these compounds need time to take effect.
 Unless the label specifies how long to keep pets out of the area, 24 hours is your best bet.

 No one likes weeds.
 Even if you don’t mind insects and arachnids, odds are you don’t appreciate it when they invade your house.
 You want to keep these invaders at bay, but you don’t want to risk your pets or yourself.
 Luckily, there are manufacturers out there heeding the call for pet-safe weed killers and pesticides.

 Best Pet-Safe Weed Preventer

 Downsides?
 People weren’t wild about the smell, but local wildlife found it appealing.
-(Probably NOT what you want for your beautiful lawn) This ONLY works on the grass, so if you have a garden, you’ll need something else.
+(Probably NOT what you want for your beautiful lawn) This ONLY works on the grass, so you’ll need something else if you have a garden.
 Also, if you already have weeds, you’re out of luck – it doesn’t work.

 Best Pet-Safe Weed Killers